Solar-network/docs/docs/desktop-wallet/user-guides/add-contact.md

 ---
-title: How to Add a Contact?
+title: Adding a Contact
 ---

-# How to Add a Contact?
+# Adding a Contact

 The application provides you a neat interface to add addresses to your contact list.
 This feature enables you to aggregate all of the addresses which you may transact with or be interested in.

-## Adding a contact

 ![Enter the contact's address and click Next](/desktop-wallet/assets/contactdetails.png)